 For a rule of thumb, you have to be on the lookout of the vanishing point.
 In case you notice that the vanishing points are getting bigger, fret not because it only means that the corner widens up.
 On the other hand, if you observe that the vanishing points keep getting closer, you have to bear in mind that the corner is getting tighter.
 This way, you will still have ample time to streamline your speed.

 There are some cases where riders tend to forget the vanishing points?
 In times like this, what are the safety rules of thumb?

 - Push the bike to the inside with the use of your outside knee.
 Also, you can push against the steering handle so long as you have a psychological barrier.
 With that being said, the former is still recommended.

 - Apply the rear brake slowly.
 In situations like this, you do not only decrease the speed as the bike will also turn a little bit around the rear wheel.
 Hence, you will turn more do the corner- and this is what you supposed to do.
 Just forget about the word “panic” because it will just steer you away from the right thing to do.

 Get started wide, slow down, and then keep on the left part until you are certain that the road is crystal clear.
 It is a great idea to come up with a safe buzzer zone that is away from the oncoming traffic

 Get started wide with better vision and then pull it off in tight.
 Again, create a safe buzzer zone.

 With your expensive and creatively designed motorcycle, you may forget that the entire ride is full of surprises.
-Without knowing it, a big branch of tree may just fall in the road.
+Without knowing it, a big branch of a tree may just fall in the road.
 What will you do?
 Is it possible to overcome the obstacle?
-A beginner will simply take a glance of the hazard and run.
+A beginner will simply take a glance at the hazard and run.
 On the other hand, a trained rider is equipped with an effective tactic.
-He will do counter steering around the big branch.
+He will do counter-steering around the big branch.
 Being knowledgeable will save you from accidents.